-The Groupos aim is to continue to increase the recurring income from FIMS and to continue to focus on revenue generation and cost control.
-This strategy has now demonstrated significant success as shown by the strong performance in 2010.
-The Board has increased confidence in the future profitable growth of the Group, as a result of both increased recurring income and other revenue generating opportunities which will contribute during 2011 and later years.
+The Group's successful business model aims to continue to increase the growth in recurring income from FIMS and to focus on revenue generation and cost control.
+The Group has the flexibility to adapt to opportunities and changes in the marketplace.
+The Board has confidence in the future profitable growth of the Group, whilst at the same time enhancing our reputation as a quality company in our sector.

+David Southworth

-David Southworth Non-Executive Chairman
+Non-Executive Chairman